livepeer/project-management/README.md

 # Livepeer Project Management Repository
 This repository is used for project management for various initiatives affecting the Livepeer protocol.
 The main use of this repository is for the Development Coordination meetings.
 It is also used for Breakout Rooms on various protocol-related topics, whose agendas can be found under the Issues page.
-This Google Calendar also tracks upcoming protocol meetings.
+This Google Calendar also tracks upcoming  meetings.

-## Development Coordination beetings Overview
+## Development Coordination Meetings Overview
-Purpose
-AllCoreDevs is a bi-weekly meeting held by the Livepeer development community to discuss technical issues and coordinate work on the Livepeer protocol.
+Development Coordination is a bi-weekly meeting held by the Livepeer development community to discuss technical issues and coordinate work on the Livepeer protocol.
 The meetings are attended by core contributors from various organizations.
 During the call, participants discuss ongoing workstreams, potential protocol changes, testing and other related issues.

-The calls are streamed and saved on the @LivepeerProtocol YouTube channel.

 ## Agendas
-The agendas for calls are tracked in the Issues tab of this repository.
+The agendas and meeting notes for calls are tracked in the Issues tab of this repository.
 To add an item to an agenda, simply add a comment to one of the agenda issues.

 Anyone is welcome to add an item to the agenda as long as it follows these guidelines: